BeardedIT/BeardedIT.github.io/_posts/2020-02-29-Scraping-Kijiji-Real-Estate.md

   ```
 ## Outcome

 Since I wrote this bit of code it has been a great help.
 No longer do I have to spend time checking for new posts.
-While the time saved is small I do like the fact that the posts are sent to me automatically.
+While the time saved is small, but I like the fact that the posts are sent to me automatically.
 The advantage to this is that I get them more promptly, since it isn't waiting until I have a chance to check them.
 As an added bonus it is a fun conversation piece.